 |

-Modern sedimentology confirms that the characteristics traits of the sediment strata, which are visible and accessible to researchers, point to short and intensive depositions.
-It would be difficult to validate time periods of up to hundreds of millions of years on the basis of the observed sedimentary structures (cross bedding/graded bedding).
+Modern sedimentology confirms that the characteristic traits of the sediment strata, which are visible and accessible to researchers, point to short and intensive depositions.
+It would be difficult to validate the time periods of up to hundreds of millions of years on the basis of the observed sedimentary structures (cross bedding/graded bedding).
 A rethinking is also taking place with regard to the interpretation of ultra-fine strata.
-In many cases, people are talking of days of depositing rather than years.
+In many cases, people are talking in terms of days rather than years.

-In his opinion, modern sedimentology confirms that the true traits of the sedimentary strata that are visible and accessible to research (as opposed to the gaps between the strata which provide nothing observable or researchable), demonstrate short and intens depositions (1).
+In his opinion, modern sedimentology confirms that the true traits of the sedimentary strata that are visible and accessible to research (as opposed to the gaps between the strata which provide nothing observable or researchable) demonstrate short and intensive depositions (1).

-It is interesting that, for several years, Russian scientists in particular (primarily on the search for natural resources) are increasingly starting to doubt the model of an Earth billions of years old.
+It is interesting that, for several years, Russian scientists (primarily those in search of natural resources) have increasingly started to doubt the model of a billion-year-old Earth.
 It is interesting because the former Soviet Union was a bastion of atheistic evolutionary thinking.

-The structures of deposited sediments allow conclusions to the speed with which they were deposited.
-Cross bedding occurs by fast flowing water, regardless of how big the areas are.
-The more water that is involved in this process, the deeper the layers created.
-Cross bedding can be observed in extent of a few centimetres right up to a depth of 20m.
-A large proportion of sediments throughout the world is cross-bedded.
+Cross bedding: The structures of deposited sediment allow clues to the speed with which they were deposited.
+Cross bedding occurs by way of fast-flowing water, regardless of how big the areas are.
+The more water involved in this process, the deeper the layers created.
+Cross bedding can be observed from an extent of a few centimetres, up to a depth of 20 m.
+A large proportion of sediment throughout the world is cross-bedded.

-At the lowest level graded bedding strata contains coarse material, which gets finer towards the top.
-Graded bedding layers must have come into existence within hours, days and weeks.
+Graded bedding: At the lowest level, graded bedding strata contain coarse material, which becomes finer towards the top.
+Graded bedding layers must come into existence within hours, days and weeks.
 They are created during the abating of a flood in the course of which the speed of the water slowly diminishes.
-Coarse material is moved and deposited at higher water speeds, fine material at low speeds.
+Coarse material is moved and deposited at higher water speeds, fine material at lower speeds.
 Another large proportion of sedimentary layers throughout the world is graded bedded.

-The scarcely millimetre thick ‘paper shale’ in the Saar-Pfalz Permian strata in Germany can, according to recent findings, be interpreted as light silts and dark clays with organic matter, which are produced on an alternating daily basis.
+Depositing of finest strata: The scarcely millimetre thick paper shale in the Saar-Pfalz Permian strata in Germany can, according to recent findings, be interpreted as light silts and dark clays with organic matter, which are produced on an alternating daily basis.
 Daily storms produced turbidity sediments and graded silts (2).

 Missing deposition interruptions: